FilenFolder/Terminal/README.md

-# 🖥️ Terminal README 🇲🇦 (Moroccan National Day Edition)
+# 🖥️ Terminal README 🇲🇦 (Moroccan Independance Day Edition)

 **Welcome to Terminal!** In honor of Moroccan National Day, we’ve given this README a special Moroccan twist.
 Bringing the souk vibes to your desktop terminal – it’s a bit like a Moroccan bazaar but with more commands and fewer spices.
 Download it, test it out, and see if you can handle all that Moroccan-style tech magic.
 Bismillah, let’s go!